 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'kindergarten.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of KINDERGARTEN
+Origin and Etymology of kindergarten

-Seen & Heard
+Seen and Heard

 What made you want to look up kindergarten?
 Please tell us where you read or heard it (including the quote, if possible).